alexgorji/musicscore/musictree/intro_musictree.rst

 Quantization
 ------------

-A central feature of musictree is Beat's :obj:`~musictree.beat.Beat.quantize()` method.
+A central feature of musictree is Beat's :obj:`~musictree.beat.Beat.quantize_quarter_durations()` method.
 A list of possible subdivisions can be set and get on different levels in the musictree structure via :obj:`~musictree.core.MusicTree.set_possible_subdivisions()` and :obj:`~musictree.core.MusicTree.get_possible_subdivisions()`.
 Default values are set by